UH-SERG/oseql-trojan-identification-experiments/README.md

-# Weights Analysis for Salesforce CodeT5 Framework Code Models
+# Trojan Analysis for Salesforce CodeT5 Framework of Code Models

 This repository has been forked from Salesforce's CodeT5 [repo](https://github.com/salesforce/CodeT5).